-1 A respondent is any person included in the NNPAS, whether or not they consumed breakfast cereal that did not meet the NPSC
+A respondent is any person included in the NNPAS, whether or not they consumed breakfast cereal that did not meet the NPSC

-4.3 Potential impact on public health from applying the NPSC to breakfast cereals
+3.3 Potential impact on public health from applying the NPSC to breakfast cereals

 In the Technological and Nutrition Risk Assessment prepared for Application A1090 four scenarios of breakfast cereal consumption and consequent increases in vitamin D intakes should cereals be voluntarily fortified with vitamin D, were considered.
 Potential increases in vitamin D intake from breakfast cereal were then used to estimate potential increases in blood serum vitamin D levels (as determined in the most recent Australian and New Zealand health surveys) which provided the best estimate of population vitamin D status.
-The four breakfast cereal consumption scenarios related to mean and P90 consumption of breakfast cereal (mean and high consumer brand loyal scenarios) or choose a variety of cereals (mean or

-P90 consumer market share (35%) scenarios).
+The four breakfast cereal consumption scenarios related to mean and P90 consumption of breakfast cereals assuming a consumer may always choose the same brand of breakfast cereal (mean and high consumer brand loyal scenarios) or choose a variety of cereals (mean or P90 consumer market share (35%) scenarios).
 Analysis was based on the then available 2007 Australian National Children's Nutrition and Physical Activity Survey (for children aged 2-16 years) and the 1995 National Nutrition Survey (for Australians aged 17 years and above), the 2002 NZ NCNS and 2008-09 NZ ANS.